edwardtanoto/edwardtanoto.github.io/README.md

 Have a good grasp to code in Python and command line interface.
 Have created a face recognition and visualisation of google search data for over 5 years.

 _____________

-Hit me up here and drink some coffee <edwardt.dev@gmail.com>
+Hit my email here and drink some coffee together <edwardt.dev@gmail.com>